EveryInvestor Promise

 Homeowners have the option of lifetime mortgages, where they retain ownership and borrow against their home's value, or home reversion plans, which involve selling a part or all of the property for a lump sum or regular payments, while continuing to reside there.

-Types of Equity Release Schemes Available
+What Types of Equity Release Schemes Are Available in the UK?

 Homeowners in the UK can access two main types of equity release schemes: lifetime mortgages and home reversion plans.